No9/venshare/content/posts/2020-04-22---runtime-comparison/index.md

 Reflecting more on the results I noted that Javascript placed lower than Java.
 This likely due to the tests being based on CPU intensive tasks and not on I/O tasks that Javascript is perhaps better suited for.

-As a practioner who also cares about energy efficiency it would be useful to see this type of analysis performed against more life like workloads such as those available on [realworld.io](https://realworld.io/).
+As a practioner who also cares about energy efficiency it would be useful to see this type of analysis performed against end to end workloads such as those available on [realworld.io](https://realworld.io/).

 Green applications are a new topic for me but I am going to continue reading up and will checkin with any findings.